 What will my support person need to bring to the hospital?

 Since labor sometimes lasts a while, your support person may want to bring a snack as well as a pillow, blanket and change of clothes.
-The Cafeteria/Food Court is open virtually around the clock and offers many food choices.
+The Cafeteria/Food Court is open to midnight and offers McDonalds and Starbucks.

 Who can be with me while I am in labor?